- Contributing Guidelines

 - Test failures - find a failing test in the nightly builds, and fix it

 - Missing language features - these are listed in our issue tracker

-- Clone your new repo (i.e. the fork) to your local machine with the command
+- Clone the PyPy repo to your local machine with the command

 .hg/hgrcin your clone to contain the line

 hg pull && hg up.
 If you already have such a clone but don’t want to change it, you can clone that copy with